 Marriage is a sacred bond between two people that should last forever.
 When we agree to marry someone, we do so with full confidence that we’ll be together forever.
 However, we also understand that marriage will be full of tests.
 The only way forever is going to happen is to realize that marriage is hard work.
 You have to be intentional in taking time for your spouse.
 You’re either working on your marriage or working on your divorce.

 As a married couple, your bond is tested throughout your life together.
-Perhaps this is God’s way of making us see if we’re truly meant to be with each other.
 The way you respond to these tests says a lot about your relationship.
 Some couples get through them and remain stronger than other, while others are pushed further and further apart until they reach the breaking point.

 Numerous things can tear your marriage apart, and I think it’s important we know what they are.
 In doing so, we can try and prepare for these things or prevent them from happening in the first place.